solana-labs/solana/docs/src/proposals/interest-bearing-tokens.md

 for read-only instructions and pre / post balances.

-Performance will be a concern when it comes to calling into the bank to perform serialization into an ephemeral account.
+Performance will be a concern when it comes to calling into the bank to perform conversions into an ephemeral account.

 The BPF compute cost of read-only transactions may need to be lowered specially for read-only RPC calls.
 The interest-bearing token program will probably be one of the more cost-intensive computations possible since it is performing present value discounting.

-#### `getBalance` and `getSupply`
+#### `getTokenAccountBalance` and `getTokenSupply`

-Instead of deserializing SPL token accounts and returning the data, the RPC server runs read-only transactions on the i-token program.
+Instead of deserializing SPL token accounts and returning the data, the RPC server runs read-only transactions on the i-token program to convert between amount and UI amount.
 The current SPL token program is unaffected.

 RPC simply uses the same flow as on-chain programs: create an ephemeral account then runs the read-only transaction on the bank requested.